mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 ### Link section to next chapter

+We can note tension of restricting user choice in order to create more "visible anchor points" to increase potential for increasing the agency of learners.
+Like swimming in a protected pool rather than in the sea.
+This tension is explored more in following chapter.

 This chapter has addressed x, the next chapter takes a deeper look at the mechanics of implementing code elements.